French frigate Armide (1804): Napoleonic Wars

 On 4 May, boats from Armide, with the assistance of boats from the 8-gun Cherokee-class brig-sloop Cadmus, and the gun-brigs Monkey and Daring, attacked a French convoy of armed and coasting vessels off the Île de Ré.
-Despite strong fire from shore batteries and the convoy's escorts, the British capture and burnt 13 vessels and forced four ashore.
+Despite intense fire from shore batteries and the convoy's escorts, the British captured and burned 13 vessels and forced four ashore.
 Armide lost three men killed and three wounded.

-In August Captain Richard Dalling Dun assumed command.
-On 27 September, the boats of the 120-gun first rate HMS Caledonia, Captain Sir Harry Neale, the 74-gun Repulse-class third rate HMS Valiant, Captain Robert Dudley Oliver, and Armide, captured two laden brigs and burned a third that had taken shelter under the guns of a battery on the Point du Ché, near Angoulins.
+In August, Captain Richard Dalling Dun assumed command.
+On 27 September, the boats of the 120-gun first rate HMS Caledonia, Captain Sir Harry Neale, the 74-gun Repulse-class third rate HMS Valiant, Captain Robert Dudley Oliver, and Armide captured two laden brigs and burned a third that had taken shelter under the guns of a battery on the Point du Ché, near Angoulins.
 A force of 130 Royal Marines from the two ships of the line also took and destroyed the battery after engaging reinforcements on the way.
 The British suffered two men wounded, but killed at least 14 French soldiers in the battery alone.
-The next day Armide, Caledonia, Valiant, Snapper, Arrow and the hired armed cutter Nimrod captured the San Nicolas and Aventura.
+The next day, Armide, Caledonia, Valiant, Snapper, Arrow and the hired armed cutter Nimrod captured the San Nicolas and Aventura.

 On 9 January 1811, Armide and Pheasant recaptured the Nancy.

 Captain Francis Temple assumed command in September 1812.
 On 10 December, Armide was in company with Piercer and so shared in the prize money from the capture of the chasse maree Civilité.
 Armide was in sight on 23 December when the hired armed cutter Nimrod recaptured Sparkler, and so shared in the salvage money.

 On 16 January 1813, Armide grounded near two batteries on Point St. Jaques, Quiberon Bay.
 When the French hailed them, the pilot on Armide replied that she was the frigate USS President and that they required no assistance.
 Her crew managed to re-float Armide before the French discovered they had been tricked.
-Still, a court-martial reprimanded Temple, "dis-rated the master from his ship", and fined the pilot of all his pay, while also sentencing him to imprisonment in the Marshalsea for two months.
+Still, a court-martial reprimanded Temple, "disrated the master from his ship," and fined the pilot all his pay, sentencing him to imprisonment in the Marshalsea for two months.

 War of 1812

-From 5 February 1813 to May 1815 Armide was under the command of Captain Edward Thomas Troubridge.
-On 14 May, he brought her into Nova Scotia, together with a convoy of three store ships from Cork.
+From 5 February 1813 to May 1815, Armide was under the command of Captain Edward Thomas Troubridge.
+On 14 May, he brought her into Nova Scotia with a convoy of three store ships from Cork.

-On 7 August 1813 Armide captured an American schooner laden with munitions of war on the Rappahannock River at Windmill Point and with two ladies as passengers.
+On 7 August 1813, Armide captured an American schooner laden with munitions of war on the Rappahannock River at Windmill Point and with two ladies as passengers.
 Armide forwarded the ladies to their place of destination but kept their two male escorts and three sailors as prisoners.